Co-UDlabs/sewer_defects/README.md

 ### 1. Defect Detection

 The project utilizes the YOLO v8 model provided by Ultralytics for detecting defects in sewer pipes.
-To use this functionality, follow these steps:
+This model follows the following steps:

 1.1. **Data collection & labelling**.
-Collect images of defects and label them using [YoloLabel](https://github.com/developer0hye/Yolo_Label).
+Collect images of defects in sewer pipes and label them using [YoloLabel](https://github.com/developer0hye/Yolo_Label).
+[This video](https://drive.google.com/file/d/1CTeDLK8DkOE8SMFm0joFSnadAJ92aY35/view?usp=drive_link) shows how YoloLabel can be used to label defects in CCTV images.
-Create a folder on your computer named `data` or `sewer defect data` and store the labeled images and their corresponding label files in a subfolder named `labelled_images`.
+Create a folder on your computer named something like `data` or `sewer defects data` and store the labeled images and their corresponding label files in a subfolder named `labelled_images`.

 1.2. **Check labels**.
-Check the data using the `check_data.ipynb` notebook or the `check_data.py` GUI provided in the `examples` folder.
+Check the data using the [`check_data.ipynb`](https://github.com/ehsankazemi47/sewer_defects/blob/coudlabs/coudlabs/examples/defect_detection_examples/check_data.ipynb) notebook or the [`check_data.py`](https://github.com/ehsankazemi47/sewer_defects/blob/coudlabs/coudlabs/examples/defect_detection_examples/check_data.py) GUI provided in the `coudlabs/examples/defect_detection_examples` folder.
+An exe version of the GUI is available [here](https://drive.google.com/file/d/1L_W1-QtmBmi7BljkhNeRFYMS9lJUhPvv/view?usp=drive_link).

 1.3. **Data preperation**.
-Prepare the data for model training using the `prepare_data.ipynb` notebook or the `prepare_data.py` GUI in the `examples` folder.
-This process splits the data into training, validation, and test subsets and copies them into the `data` folder under `cloudlabs`.
-Modify the `data.yaml` file in the `data` folder accordingly.
+Prepare the data for model training using the [`prepare_data.ipynb`](https://github.com/ehsankazemi47/sewer_defects/blob/coudlabs/coudlabs/examples/defect_detection_examples/prepare_data.ipynb) notebook or the [`prepare_data.py`](https://github.com/ehsankazemi47/sewer_defects/blob/coudlabs/coudlabs/examples/defect_detection_examples/prepare_data.py) GUI in the `coudlabs/examples/defect_detection_examples` folder.
+This process splits the data into training, validation, and test subsets and copies them into the [`data`](https://github.com/ehsankazemi47/sewer_defects/tree/coudlabs/coudlabs/data) folder under `cloudlabs`.
+Modify the [`data.yaml`](https://github.com/ehsankazemi47/sewer_defects/blob/coudlabs/coudlabs/data/data.yaml) file in the `cudlabs/data` folder accordingly.
 The YOLO model will read this file for training and validation.
+In this file, you need to list the label names in the same order used in Section 1.1 to label the defect in the images.
+These labels in the pcurrent version of the model are `ObsPlc`, `ObsDep`, `ObsRot`, `Jnt`, `Crk`, `DmgHol`, `DmgSev` and `Cor` denoting Obstacle - block, Obstacle - deposited, Obstacle - tree root, Joint, Crack, Damage - hole, Damage - severe (deformed, collapsed) and Corrosion, respectively.

 1.4. **Train & test**.
 Train and test the model using the `train_and_test.ipynb` notebook in the `examples` folder.
 The trained models will be saved under `cloudlabs/trained_models`.